Ski Touring Intro

-Introducing keen skiers to the world of ski touring.
+Introducing keen and competent off-piste skiers to the world of ski touring.
 This is great preparation for our ski touring trips and an essential confidence builder for those with no previous ski touring experience.
 You will learn the essential skills required for ski touring.

 LEARN HOW TO SKI TOUR IN CHAMONIX